datastax-demos/contributing/README.md

     * simplified code management
     * point-in-time recovery
-* Feel free to send us a [hub.docker.com](http://hub.docker.com) repository, but do be aware any changes made on this image will be immediately available on our live system.
+* Feel free to send us a [hub.docker.com](http://hub.docker.com) repository, but do be aware any changes made to this container will be immediately available on our live system.